NoxHarmonium/sirc/sirc-vm/new-notes.md

 = 0xC

-The second bit is used to distinguish between operations that write to both pairs of an address register, vs ones that only write to the lower register.
+The second bit is used to distinguish between operations that write to both registers in an address register pair, vs ones that only write to the lower register.
 Why do we need instructions that only write to the lower register?
 Because when the system mode/privileged bit is not set, updating the upper register in an address register pair is illegal to prevent escaping the bank/segment and provide a crude memory protection.